 In Iceland you can reconnect with nature, stretch your legs on quiet hiking trails, soak in geothermal pools, and explore under the midnight sun.
 Because we know that you missed these wide open adventures.
 And just quietly, we missed you too.

 We understand that the world has changed, and for now, travel has changed.
 We know you have questions, so we’ve prepared a list of answers to help you plan.
 Here's what you need to know about flying to Iceland with us, including travel restrictions, entry requirements (COVID-testing and quarantine), onboard safety measures, and more.

-Reykjavík is open again and the locals are out rediscovering favorite restaurants and cafes, and enjoying the hiking trails and swimming pools.
-The capital is always a great place to start an Iceland adventure, but don’t forget our natural wonders: all those waterfalls, glaciers, beaches and fjords are waiting.
+You'll get a true taste of local life in Reykjavík.
+Iceland's cool capital is always a great place to start an Iceland adventure, but don’t forget our natural wonders: all those waterfalls, glaciers, beaches and fjords are waiting.